zillur-rgb/zillur-rgb/README.md

-## Hello World!
+## Hello!
 This is Zillur. :star2::star2::star2::star2::star2:
-##### An enthusiastic web programmer specialized in Frontend! :boom:
+##### An enthusiastic typesafe web programmer! :boom:

-My name is MD Zillur Rahman and I am an ambitious Web Engineer based in Germany.
+My name is MD Zillur Rahman and I am an ambitious Web Engineer based on Germany.

 Grasp for limitless learning brought me to web programming.
 Because I love exploring new things and in web development there is no end of learning.
 Currently, I am learning NestJS and also have a thirst for learning GraphQL.

 Beside coding, I usually love to read the documentation of different things.
 I also like to listen to audio stories in my free time.
 Another thing I love to do is biking.
 I love to explore the city with my bike.

-Currently, I am looking for an opportunity as a frontend developer in Germany to utilize my specialties.
-I am a team player and self-motivated, always a grasp for learning new stack.
-I am flexible to relocate as well.

 ### 🛠 Tech Stack